chuanhao01/Tasker_Bot/worksheets/weekly_report/weekly_report_4.md

 -   Cypress unit testing (filter, pageNum)

 Chuan Hao:

+BackEnd:
+- Formatted data return in basic GET data API
+- Changed validation of basic controller to config json.
+- Changed to dotenv
--
+- Lastpage API added

-Together:
+Database:
+- Made the 3 db envs for testing
+- Set up mock data to be inserted into the dbs

+General:
+- Set up the workflow for test and test envs
--
+- db statement docs added
+- Migrated code to new envs and configs
+- Added api docs for get data and last page api

 ## What do I plan to do next week

 - Frontend: display accurate pagination view
 - Project worksheet
+- Fix up API docs
+- Fix up backend readme
+- Fix up db schema
+- Fix up statements
+- Problem worksheet docs
+- Project planning docs
+- Touch up code style docs
 - Cypress unit testing for rest of basic GET data API implementation
+- Integration testing (If there is time)
+- Finish up for the CA1 and CA2

 ## Additional Thoughts